ArcovanBreda/CEConvDL2/blogpost.md

 $$

 #### LAB
-For the LAB space only a hue shift equivariant model is implemented, as stated before a hue shift in LAB space can be modeled as a 2D rotation on the *a* and *b* channels.
-For this, we can reuse almost all of the theory as explained in Section [Color Equivariance](#color-equivariance) with the only change being the parameterization of the group $H_n$ as
+For the LAB space only a hue shift equivariant model is implemented, which can be modeled as a 2D rotation on the *a* and *b* channels.
+For this, the theory in Section [Color Equivariance](#color-equivariance) is applicable with the only exception being the reparameterization of <!--the group--> $H_n$:

 $$
 H_n =